blackstone86/rn-donewithit/ISSUES.md

 ## border style priority does not Reasonable
 - borderLeftColor, borderRightColor 's priority < borderColor // should heigher than borderColor
 - borderTopColor, borderBottomColor 's priority > borderColor

+## fontWeight does not Reasonable
+- android Roboto of font, '500' ~ '900' has no effect, but set 'bold' is correct.